 Over and above the myth of woman as object, the artist elevates the idol of our collective childhood by supporting the challenges of women today to defend their rights, their desires and their hard-fought freedom.
 The nun’s cloak and the burka of a veiled woman now suggests that behind one woman’s outer persona, is another one hiding.
 From complex subtleties to bold statements, Cécile Plaisance’s artistic eye has found them all.
 Despite the differences in cultures, in clothes and fashion, and the diversity of paths taken, women aspire to live fully and intensely their multi-faceted lives and no Taliban will ever change that.
 In capturing the essence of all women in the perfect body of one, the artist has created a genre uniquely her own yet accessible to all.
 She uses the technique of lenticular photography by super imposing images : Barbie appears to undress depending on one’s position in front of the photo.

 What if God were a woman?
-“Fuck the rules” is a series of photos that ignores established precepts and, instead, delivers on an open perspective in which men and women accompany one another religiously, like complementary souls.
-Far from the mummifying codes of religion, Cécile Plaisance invites us into the subtle and sensual freedom of the senses, where a woman can be seen as a female pope, as an exclusive mistress of her decisions.
+“Fuck the rules” is her latest series of photos that ignores established precepts and, instead, delivers an open perspective in which men and women accompany one another religiously, like complementary souls.
+Far from the mummifying codes of religion, Cécile Plaisance invites us into a subtle and sensual freedom of the senses, where a woman is seen as a female pope, the exclusive mistress of her own decisions.